MCI: Multi-Channel Imager on the Chinese Space Station Survey Telescope: Key Design Features of MCI

 The ETC supports both point sources and extended sources.
 Extended sources are modeled with parameterized profiles, including uniform disk, Sersic, and Gaussian morphologies.
 For spectral inputs, the tool accommodates stellar model spectra \citep{2003IAUS..210P.A20C}, representative galaxy spectra, blackbody spectra, as well as user-defined spectra.
 The sky background model follows the background curves adopted in the HST ACS exposure time calculator \citep{2012acsi.book...12U}.
 Over the CSST wavelength range, the dominant contribution of the sky comes from the zodiacal light and the airglow.
 In addition, an extinction model is applied, allowing extinction to be estimated either from the Galactic dust map \citep{1998ApJ...500..525S} in a specified direction or from user-defined extinction coefficients.

+Here in Fig. \ref{fig:depth}, we present the 5-$\sigma$ limiting magnitudes of a point source with a flat spectrum for all these 30 filters with exposure times of 30 sec, 300 sec, and 6x300 sec calculated with the ETC under typical observing conditions.
 By combining these inputs with the instrument characteristics of the CSST MCI, the ETC provides a practical tool for evaluating the detectability and observational feasibility of a wide range of astrophysical targets.
-It will be updated based on the tests both from the ground and on orbit.
+The ETC will be updated {after flight-model throughput measurements and on-orbit calibration.}